frameworklori/lori-framework-site/docs/cases/LORI-CASE-008.md

 ---

+### Governance Feedback – Knowledge Sovereignty Clarification

+During deliberation, the jury noted that while advanced AI technologies may assist in monitoring academic data flows, the current absence of a formal **Knowledge Sovereignty Governance Layer** represents a critical gap.

+The proposed model — a 1/3 ownership structure between **National / Institutional / Individual** — offers a legitimate and necessary governance innovation, not invalidated by current implementation challenges.

+The jury advises that future AI surveillance capabilities must be embedded within such a clearly defined governance framework to:
+1️⃣ Prevent semantic conflation of "technical feasibility" with "policy sufficiency" 2️⃣ Ensure academic freedom is appropriately balanced with national knowledge security 3️⃣ Distinguish public, sanctioned, and unauthorized cross-border academic data flows with precision

+Absent this governance clarity, AI-enabled surveillance risks both overreach and underprotection in academic contexts.

+---

+*This feedback forms part of the Knowledge Sovereignty Layer advancement under the LORI Framework.*

+---

 ## 📍 Precedent and Record Notes

 - **First Production Module dynamic boundary review case** under the LORI Jury System.